Table of Contents

-Once the level of gain has been ascertained, it is necessary to work out the extent of liability for Capital Gains Tax.
+Once the level of gain has been ascertained, you need to work out the extent of liability for Capital Gains Tax.

-Any gains which exceed the CGT Allowance will be subject to the relevant level of taxation – for the tax year 2020-21 these are:
+Any gains that exceed the CGT Allowance will be subject to the relevant level of taxation.
+For the 2023/24 tax year, these are:

-This HMRC calculator can be used to work out the extent of CGT liabilities if shares sold were (i) the same type, acquired in the same company on the same date and (ii) sold at the same time.
+You can use this HMRC calculator to work out the extent of CGT liabilities if the shares sold were (i) the same type, acquired in the same company on the same date, and (ii) sold at the same time.
 The calculator cannot be used if other shares (or chargeable assets) were sold in the tax year.

 When CGT is not paid